Training for 9-1-1 Call Center Employees

 - Supervisory Workshop

 - Understanding and Dealing with Difficult People

-Trainers include experts from various agencies including the King County Sheriff's Office, Valley Regional Fire Authority, King County Emergency Management, Crisis Clinic, Hearing and Speech and Deafness Center, and 9-1-1 professionals with extensive experience.
+Trainers include experts from various agencies including the King County Sheriff's Office, Valley Regional Fire Authority, King County Emergency Management, Crisis Clinic, and 9-1-1 professionals with extensive experience.

-For questions regarding the E-911 training program, please contact Kayreen Lum.
+For questions regarding the E-911 training program, please contact our outreach department.